perrygeo/vagrant-webmaps/README.md

     clear_cache       Clears ALL the data from the cache.
-You've been warned. clear_layer       Delete keys for a given layer; `clear_layer:test_countr... restart_services  Restart all map services to ensure config file changes ... runserver         Run the test tilestache server for debugging; port 8080... tail_log          Watch the tilestache logs
+You've been warned. clear_layer       Delete keys for a given layer; `clear_layer:test_countr... reconfigure       Looks for new mapnik xml files and creates new config fi.. restart_services  Restart all map services to ensure config file changes ... runserver         Run the test tilestache server for debugging; port 8080... tail_log          Watch the tilestache logs